gardener/gardener/docs/concepts/gardenlet.md

 However, the Gardenlet is designed to withstand such connection outages and retries until the connection is reestablished.

+## Control Loops

+The gardenlet consists out of several controllers which are now described in more detail.

+⚠️ This section is not necessarily complete and might be under construction.

+### `BackupEntry` Controller

+The `BackupEntry` controller reconciles those `core.gardener.cloud/v1beta1.BackupEntry` resources whose `.spec.seedName` value is equal to the name of a `Seed` the respective gardenlet is responsible for.
+Those resources are created by the `Shoot` controller (only if backup is enabled for the respective `Seed`) and there is exactly one `BackupEntry` per `Shoot`.

+The controller creates an `extensions.gardener.cloud/v1alpha1.BackupEntry` resource (non-namespaced) in the seed cluster and waits until the responsible extension controller reconciled it (see [this](../extensions/backupentry.md) for more details).
+The status is populated in the `.status.lastOperation` field.

+The `core.gardener.cloud/v1beta1.BackupEntry` resource has an owner reference pointing to the corresponding `Shoot`.
+Hence, if the `Shoot` is deleted, also the `BackupEntry` resource gets deleted.
+In this case, the controller deletes the `extensions.gardener.cloud/v1alpha1.BackupEntry` resource in the seed cluster and waits until the responsible extension controller has deleted it.
+Afterwards, the finalizer of the `core.gardener.cloud/v1beta1.BackupEntry` resource is released so that it finally disappears from the system.

+#### Keep Backup for Deleted Shoots

+In some scenarios it might be beneficial to not immediately delete the `BackupEntry`s (and with them, the etcd backup) for deleted `Shoot`s.

+In this case you can configure the `.controllers.backupEntry.deletionGracePeriodHours` field in the component configuration of the gardenlet.
+For example, if you set it to `48`, then the `BackupEntry`s for deleted `Shoot`s will only be deleted `48` hours after the `Shoot` was deleted.

+Additionally, you can limit the [shoot purposes](../usage/shoot_purposes.md) for which this applies by setting `.controllers.backupEntry.deletionGracePeriodShootPurposes[]`.
+For example, if you set it to `[production]` then only the `BackupEntry`s for `Shoot`s with `.spec.purpose=production` will be deleted after the configured grace period.
+All others will be deleted immediately after the `Shoot` deletion.

 ## Managed Seeds

 Gardener users can use shoot clusters as seed clusters, so-called "managed seeds" (aka "shooted seeds"),